Grumman F-14 Tomcat: Iran

 Following the overthrow of the Shah in 1979, the air force was renamed the Islamic Republic of Iran Air Force (IRIAF) and the post-revolution Interim Government of Iran canceled most Western arms orders.
 In 1980, an Iranian F-14 shot down an Iraqi Mil Mi-25 helicopter for its first air-to-air kill during the Iran–Iraq War (1980–1988).
 According to research by Tom Cooper, Iranian F-14s scored at least 50 air-to-air victories in the first six months of the war against Iraqi MiG-21s, MiG-23s and some Su-20s/22s.
 During the same period, only one Iranian F-14 suffered damage after being hit by debris from a nearby MiG-21 that exploded.

 Iranian Tomcats were originally used as an early-warning platform assisting other less-sophisticated aircraft with targeting and defense.
 They were also crucial to the defense of areas deemed vital by the Iranian government, such as oil terminals on Kharg Island and industrial infrastructure in the capital Tehran.
-Many of these patrols had the support of Boeing 707-3J9C in-flight refueling tankers.
+Many of these patrols had the support of Boeing 707-3J9C and 747-131(SF) in-flight refueling tankers.
 As fighting escalated between 1982 and 1986, the F-14s gradually became more involved in the battle.
 They performed well, but their primary role was to intimidate the Iraqi Air Force and avoid heavy engagement to protect the fleet's numbers.
 Their presence was often enough to drive away opposing Iraqi fighters.
 The precision and effectiveness of the Tomcat's AWG-9 weapons system and AIM-54A Phoenix long-range air-to-air missiles enabled the F-14 to maintain air superiority.
 In December 1980, an Iraqi MiG-21bis accounted for the only confirmed kill of an F-14 by that type of aircraft.
 On 11 August 1984, a MiG-23ML shot down an F-14A using an R-60 missile.
 On 2 September 1986, a MiG-23ML using an R-24T missile mistakenly shot down an F-14 that was defecting to Iraq.
 On 17 January 1987, another Iranian F-14A was shot down; according to some sources it was shot down by a MiG-23ML.
 According to the latest data, the F-14A, which was shot down on 17 January, was destroyed by an R-40 missile fired by an Iraqi MiG-25PDS (pilot Captain Adnan Sae’ed), and the MiG-23 pilot did not claim any victory.